 Provides empirical economic research in four areas: developing new statistical measurements, estimating quantitative models of economic behavior, assessing the effects of public policies on the U.S. economy, and projecting the effects of alternative policy proposals.
-Support of National Bureau of Economic Research (NBER) is provided by the OU Department of Economics.
-Access all content except the technical working papers.
-Full text available.
+Access to some content except the technical working papers.
+Some full text available.

 BNA Labor and Employment Resource Center is a searchable database providing access to various types of legal information.
 Topics included: daily labor report, disabilities law, discrimination law, individual employment rights, labor arbitration & collective bargaining, labor relations, occupational safety, wages, hours, and leave, and the Americans with Disabilities Act manual.